LivingMessiahJohn/LivingMessiah/LivingMessiah/Docs/Port-Notes-from-DotNet7-to-DotNet9.md

 - [x] ShabbatService: This need a rewrite.
 - [ ] Shavuot: Only `OmerGematriaDictionary.cs` ported, need to move elsewhere.
 - [x] SiteMap
-- [ ] Sukkot: lots to think about here,

 ## Not yet ported
 - [ ] AboutUs **The content of this page needs review**